summer-yue/adversarial_examples_tf2/README.md

 - (Done) Build an FGSM attacker which attacks the vanilla MNIST classifier.
 - (Done) Build an Projected Gradient Descent attacker which attacks the vanilla MNIST classifier.
-- Build a vanilla CIFAR 10 classifier.
+- (Done) Build a vanilla CIFAR 10 classifier.
-- Extend the FGSM attacker to be able to attack an CIFAR 10 classifier.
+- (Done) Extend the FGSM attacker to be able to attack an CIFAR 10 classifier.
 - Set up a classifier which increases its robustness with adversarial training.
-The adversarial examples are generated via FGSM.
+The adversarial examples are generated via PGD.
 - Add more attacks and defenses.
 TBD.

+Other TODOs:
+- Throw a more meaningful error when user attempts to run experiments without setting up classifiers.